Key Points

 “At a minimum, a yearly exam with your veterinarian is essential.
 Blood work should be performed at this visit to screen for early signs of liver, kidney, and thyroid disease,” says Dr. Jamie Whittenburg (DVM), a veterinarian at Cat World and director of Kingsgate Animal Hospital in Texas.

-As you can see, parenting a cat throughout their senior years may take a little extra care, but it’s so worth it.
+As you can see, parenting a cat throughout their senior years may take a little extra attention and loving care, but it’s so worth it.
 So long as you keep up with routine care and adapt to their changing appetite, grooming habits, and quirky behaviors, your cat can live a happy, healthy life well into their golden years.